tonietto/futuremaster/README.md

 ## Instalation ##

-Just link the files `semantic.min.css` and `semantic.min.js` at the `head`.
+Just reference `semantic.min.css` and `semantic.min.js` inside the `head`.
 Or use the theme folder and follow the instructions at [semantic-ui.com](http://semantic-ui.com/introduction/build-tools.html) to customize and build it again.

 ## Links ##